 I try not to take things for granted in my life.
 Although it’s inevitable at times…because it’s inherent in our human natures.
 But I do TRY…because I have experienced enough heartache in my life to realize everything we have is fragile and unpredictable.
 So appreciating each and every one of life’s “moments” (whatever those may be) is, in my opinion, a highly desirable way to live life.
+And what, do you ask, does this have to do with grocery store flowers?
+EVERYTHING!

 Today my husband Dave….(you know…I have never been fond of the word “husband”.
 Say it over and over, slowly, it’s a WEIRD word, right?
 HUZ – band.
 I’ve got to come up with another title for my…….Dave. lol.
 I almost typed “spouse”….and I dislike that word even MORE!
 And don’t get me started on “mate”. lol!
 That must be why The Pioneer Woman calls her “guy” Marlboro Man.
 MUCH better!
 Ok….I’ll work on that.)